York Park: Redevelopment

 As the Tasmanian Government sought to secure a license for a Tasmanian team in the Australian Football League (AFL), redeveloping York Park became an active pursuit of the government.

-In March 2022 Tasmanian Premier Peter Gutwein announced the government intended pursue a significant redevelopment of the stadium.
-The premier revealed the development would occur within the following five years, though was contingent on the state government's $65 million contribution being matched by the federal government and ownership of the stadium ownership being transferred from the Launceston City Council to the state government-run Stadiums Tasmania agency.
+In March 2022, Tasmanian Premier Peter Gutwein announced the government intended to pursue a significant redevelopment of the stadium, stating a redevelopment could occur within five years, though making it contingent on the state government's $65 million contribution being matched by the federal government, as well as ownership of the stadium being transferred from the Launceston City Council to the state government-run Stadiums Tasmania agency.
 The federal funding was secured in April 2023 in an announcement by Prime Minister Anthony Albanese.
-Shortly after this announcement the Tasmania Football Club was approved for entry in the AFL for the 2028 season.
+Shortly after this announcement, the Tasmania Football Club was approved for entry into the AFL for the 2028 season.

-In November 2024 the Launceston City Council voted to transfer ownership of the stadium from the council to Stadiums Tasmania, paving the way for construction works on improved matchday facilities to commence and bringing umpires rooms, changing rooms and other facilities to Australian tier 2 sporting guidelines.
+In November 2024, the Launceston City Council voted to transfer ownership of the stadium from the council to Stadiums Tasmania, paving the way for construction works on improved matchday facilities to commence and bringing umpires rooms, changing rooms and other facilities to Australian tier 2 sporting guidelines.
 Major construction at the stadium commenced in September 2025.

 The redevelopment will include a new centre-west stand incorporating function, corporate and media facilities, a new seating bowl in the lower section of the western stand and a revitalised eastern stand.
-It is expected be complete in 2027 and result in a total stadium capacity of 17,500.
+It is expected be complete in 2027, and will result in a total stadium capacity of 17,500.